 The driving force behind Porsche’s success is undoubtedly their crossover siblings Cayenne and Macan.
 Together, they amount to 34,632 total U.S. sales in 2017, which is just north of 60 percent of Porsche’s total U.S. sales.
 All other Porsche models exhibit a four-digit sales figure which also speaks volumes about the crossover segment’s importance for the luxury German brand.
 MY 2019 is bringing a much-expected update to the beloved Porsche 911 whose sales might surpass 10,000 total after the makeover.
 Moreover, the Germans are knee-deep in the electrification of their lineup, and the upcoming Mission E all-electric sports car lineup is sure to garner some well-deserved interest.
 The question is, will it arrive in time for MY 2019, or will it be offered as part of the MY 2020 lineup?
 Regardless of whether the Mission E EV makes it or not, here’s what to expect from Porsche models during MY 2019.

 What’s Hot In the New 2019 Porsche Lineup

 06. 2019 Cayenne

 After their mid-size luxury crossover’s sales started declining during 2017, the Germans quickly came out with a makeover plan.
 For comparison, Porsche marketed around 18,500 Cayennes in the U.S. during 2013, and only 13,203 units in 2017.
 The next-gen 2019 Porsche Cayenne went on sale during 2018 alongside outgoing second-generation units, with prices around $5,000 higher than those of their outdated siblings.
 As it’s usually the case with the German automaker’s design division, they yet again failed to deliver a ground-breaking design, hence the old and new Cayenne look a lot alike.
 When it comes to Porsche, however, that’s a good thing.
 In order to justify the not so insignificant price hike though, they had to implement a lot of new technology.
-The platform is all-new, which renders the new model slightly lighter.
+The platform is all-new, which renders the forthcoming model slightly lighter.
 Then there’s the new infotainment system and staggered-size wheels and tires for the very first time.
 Finally, the Germans have also updated the powertrain department.